 Relational databases have a long-standing position in most organizations, and for good reason.
-Relational databases underpin legacy applications that meet current business needs; they are supported by an extensive ecosystem of tools; and there is a large pool of labor qualified to implement and maintain these systems.
+Relational databases underpin existing applications that meet current business needs; they are supported by an extensive ecosystem of tools; and there is a large pool of labor qualified to implement and maintain these systems.

-But companies are increasingly considering alternatives to legacy relational infrastructure.
-In some cases the motivation is technical - such as a need to scale or perform beyond the capabilities of their existing systems while in other cases companies are driven by the desire to identify viable alternatives to expensive proprietary software.
+But organizations are increasingly considering alternatives to legacy relational infrastructure.
+In some cases the motivation is technical - such as a need to handle new, multi-structured data types or scale beyond the capacity constraints of existing systems - while in other cases the motivation is driven by the desire to identify viable alternatives to expensive proprietary database software and hardware.
 A third motivation is agility or speed of development, as companies look to adapt to the market more quickly and embrace agile development methodologies.

-These drivers apply both to analytical and transactional applications.
-Companies are shifting workloads to Hadoop for their offline, analytical workloads, and they are building online, operational applications with a new class of data management technologies called "NoSQL", or "Not Only SQL", such as MongoDB.
-Development teams have a strong say in the technology selection process.
+These motivations apply both to analytical and operational applications.
+Companies are shifting workloads to Hadoop for their bulk analytical workloads, and they are building online, operational applications with a new class of so-called "NoSQL" or non-relational databases.
+Development teams exert strong influence in the technology selection process.
 This community tends to find that the relational data model is not well aligned with the needs of their applications.
 Consider:

-- Developers are working with new data types structured, semi-structured, unstructured and polymorphic data - and massive volumes of it. - Long gone is the twelve-to-eighteen month waterfall development cycle.
-Now small teams work in agile sprints, iterating quickly and pushing code every week or two, even every day. - Object-oriented programming is the norm, and developers need a data model that aligns with this approach, that is easy to use and that provides flexibility. - Organizations are now turning to scale-out architectures using commodity servers and cloud computing instead of large monolithic architectures.
-NoSQL systems share several key characteristics.
-When compared to relational databases,
+- Developers are working with applications that create new, rapidly changing data types - structured, semi-structured, unstructured and polymorphic data and massive volumes of it. - Long gone is the twelve-to-eighteen month waterfall development cycle.
+Now small teams work in agile sprints, iterating quickly and pushing code every week or two, some even multiple times every day. - Applications that once served a finite audience are now delivered as services that must be always-on, accessible from many different devices and scaled globally. - Organizations are now turning to scale-out architectures using open source software, commodity servers and cloud computing instead of large monolithic servers and storage infrastructure.